NASCAR Sportsman Division (1989–1995): 1991

 During a Sportsman race at Charlotte in May of that year, Ed Gartner Jr. was t-boned by Tom D'Eath.
 Gartner cracked his sternum and fractured his leg, and D'Eath, a nationally renowned hydroplane racing champion who won the APBA national championship and Gold Cup events, best known for piloting Bernie Little's Miss Budweiser, broke his neck.
-Another severe crash that month took place at Charlotte Motor Speedway, when Philip Ross' car spun coming out of turn 4 and backed into the wall, bursting into flames.
-Ross got out of the car, but suffered second-degree burns over 30% of his body.
+Another severe crash that month took place at Charlotte Motor Speedway, when Philip Ross' car spun coming out of turn 4 and backed into the Armco pit guardrail.
+When the fuel cell was split by the Armco, the car burst into flames.
+Luckily, Ross got out of the car, but suffered second-degree burns over 30% of his body.
+At the end of the 1991 season, the Armco guardrail on pit wall was replaced with a concrete barrier.

-The Sportsman Division replace New Hampshire with Pocono at the end of the year.
+The Sportsman Division replaced New Hampshire with Pocono at the end of the year.
 The first race there was aired on ESPN, and was won by Kirk Shelmerdine.

 1992

-In 1992, the series was renamed the Igloo Sportsman Challenge and began awarding a championship.
+In 1992, the series was renamed the Igloo Sportsman Challenge and began awarding a points based championship.
 In the qualifying race for the Winston 100, however, the series' second fatality occurred.
 Red Everette and a few other drivers spun coming out of Turn 4, and Neil Connell, who had driven high to avoid the accident, came into contact with Gary Batson, who was forced onto his driver's side door and dragged along the wall.
 The two cars caught fire when they came to a stop.
 Connell managed to escape his car, but Batson was trapped due to being on his driver's side.
+Batson's car had previously been involved in the previous fiery crash in October 1991 with Phillip Ross.
 He suffered burns to 80% of his body, including third-degree burns.
 He died the next morning.
-Meanwhile, the Winston 100 aired on TV just before The Winston.
+Meanwhile, the Winston 100 feature aired on TV just before the NASCAR All-Star Race VIII.
 That race was won by Robbie Faggart, who went on to win the championship.